FGiesemann/MaatChessEngine/test/mate_in_x_test/Readme.md

 ### Ambiguous best moves

-For some puzzles (especially mate in 1), multiple moves could enforce mate.
-The mate_in_x testprogram can also process multiple `bm` in the epd suite.

-The multiple_solution_finder is provided to preprocess the epd file using stockfish to detect multiple mating moves and extends the epd file accordingly.

-Stockfish can give multiple solutions, when `MultiPV` is enabled.
-After `go` with the appropriate depth, stockfish should show multiple solutions, if they exists.
+For mate in 1 puzzles, only a single best move is given in the CSV file, although multiple moves might be possible.
+The lichess_converter can therefore been provided with the path to stockfish.
+This is then used to find multiple possible solutons for mate in 1 puzzles.

-Here is an example:
+Here is an example of using stockfish:

 ```sh
 > ./stockfish